Skip to main content

 No. The regulation recognises adjustable devices, including sliding and rotating shutters, awnings and roller shades.
 Adjustability is recognised but not mandated.

-We can supply the manufacturer technical data (g-value and solar performance) for the specified external shading products so your thermal modeller can drop the values into the CIBSE TM59 assessment.
-Talk to us early and we will provide the datasheets.
+We can supply the manufacturer technical data (g-value and solar performance) for the specified external shading products, so your thermal modeller can take the values straight into the CIBSE TM59 assessment.
+Ask us for it using the request form on this page, and the earlier the better.

 This page is a plain-English summary for specifiers and is not a substitute for the Technical Handbooks or project-specific building standards advice.